airbnb/Showkase/README.md

 colors & typography.
 It also renders your components in common situations like dark mode, right-to-left layouts, and scaled fonts which help in finding issues early.

-> Jetpack Compose is in alpha so Showkase may need breaking changes in order to keep up with changes in Compose.

 <p align="center">
     <img src="assets/showkase_features.png">